 Company contributions and earnings (losses) thereon that have not become vested, and have been forfeited by participants in accordance with the applicable provisions of the Plan, are applied against the Company's contributions to the Plan and may be applied to reduce the administrative expenses of the Plan.
-There were no significant forfeited amounts applied against administrative expenses for the years ended December 31, 2015 and 2014.
-The forfeiture balance amounts that were unallocated to participants totaled \$889 for both the years ended December 31, 2015 and 2014.
+There were no significant forfeited amounts applied against administrative expenses for the years ended December 31, 2016 and 2015.
+The forfeiture balance amounts that were unallocated to participants totaled \$892 and \$889 for the years ended December 31, 2016 and 2015, respectively.